sonnerberg/website/content/uppgift/1208_my-first-bash-script.md

 My first Bash script
 ==================================

-You will create a number of scripts in Bash that perform certain things.
+You will create a number of scripts in Bash that perform certain predefined tasks.

 <!--more-->